wagtail/wagtail/docs/reference/panel_api.md

 .. autoclass:: wagtail.admin.panels.Panel.BoundPanel

-   In addition to the standard template component functionality (see :ref:`creating_template_components`), this provides the following methods:
+   In addition to the standard template component functionality (see :ref:`creating_template_components`), this provides the following attributes and methods:

+   .. autoattribute:: panel
+   .. autoattribute:: instance
+   .. autoattribute:: request
+   .. autoattribute:: form
+   .. autoattribute:: prefix
    .. automethod:: id_for_label
    .. automethod:: is_shown
 ```